-Being an Italian Bank, Fineco Bank is regulated by the Bank of Italy, however, it is still subject to limited regulation by the Financial Conduct Authority and accepts customers from the UK as well as Italy, however, for the purposes of this Fineco UK review we are only looking at its service for UK customers.
+Being an Italian Bank, Fineco Bank is regulated by the Bank of Italy, however, it is still subject to limited regulation by the Financial Conduct Authority and accepts customers from the UK as well as Italy, however, for the purposes of this Fineco Bank review I am only looking at its service for UK customers.

 Whilst reasonably new to the market, Fineco Bank has already secured a number of awards at the London Forex Show including Best Trading Tools, Trading Platform, and All Round Provider in 2020.

-Fineco Bank specialises in CFD products which can be traded across a vast number of asset classes including stocks and shares, currencies, hard metals, energies, futures and options.
+Fineco Bank specialises in CFD trading which can be traded across a vast number of asset classes including stocks and shares, currencies, hard metals, energies, futures and options.

 Fineco Product Range Overview

-You will be hard pressed to find a broker that can match the sheer variety of Fineco’s product portfolio within its multi currency trading platform from stocks, shares ETFs and CFDs, ideal for pursuing a diverse array of investments.
-It is important to note that 69.94% of retail investor accounts lose money when trading CFDs with this provider and you should be confident with how CFDs work before taking such risks with your money.
-Recognising that some retail investor accounts lose money, Fineco do provide helpful articles within their newsroom on common trading mistakes.
+You will be hard pressed to find a broker that can match the sheer variety of Fineco’s product portfolio within its multi currency investment platform from stocks, shares, Exchange-Traded Funds, Futures, Foreign exchange, CFDs, and other financial instruments ideal for pursuing a diverse array of investments.
+It is important to note that 69.94% of retail investor accounts lose money when trading CFDs with this provider and you should be confident with how CFDs work before taking such a significant risk with your money.
+Recognising that some retail investors lose money, Fineco do provide helpful articles within their newsroom on common trading mistakes.

-Fineco Bank offers UK users access to 26 global markets and you can trade in:
+Fineco Bank offers UK users access to 26 global markets including the London Stock Exchange and Toronto Stock Exchange and you can trade in:

 - UK shares and ETFs